Tanso-mct/GLPA/README.md

 | tagSNAKE_CASE | Structure tag name    |

 ### 3. Coding style
+The following coding style was set up for personal production.
+Therefore, detailed explanations may be omitted in some cases.
+Please read with this in mind.
 - Always write the file description at the top of the header file.
 See below for how to write it.

     ```C++
     /**
      * @file file_name.h